Last Updated on June 4, 2026

 2024 UPDATE: It appears, that the Aerobus service is currently suspended.
 It’s not clear when and if it ever resumes.

-• Metro – another cheap and quick way to get to Lisbon’s city center is by hopping on the direct Metro line Aeroporto – Saldanha (Red line).
-A single ride costs €1.50, which you can charge to your Navegante card (which costs € 0.50)
+- Metro – another cheap and quick way to get to Lisbon’s city center is by hopping on the direct Metro line Aeroporto – Saldanha (Red line).
+A single ride costs €1.90, and you can use your Navegante card (which costs €0.50)

 How to get around Lisbon